jedjoud10/jedjoud10.github.io/content/blog/impostor_system.md

 +++

 # Intro

-In this short blog post I'll demonstrate how I was able to draw multiple thousand impostors and their variants without having to manually generate their textures!
-My system uses an "auto-capture" method that automatically find out all combinations of variants and camera rotations / positions to be able to generate these values at the required angles.
+In this short blog post I'll demonstrate how I was able to draw multiple thousand impostors and their variants, just like in the following figures:

-Here's a list of vocab stuff that I used:
+{{ figure(src="/500k_trees.png", caption="Half a million impostors (counting unculled)") }}

+{{ figure(src="/775k_total.png", caption="") }}
+{{ figure(src="/775k_total_counts.png", caption="340k visible impostors") }}

+{{ figure(src="/1mil_standalone.png", caption="") }}
+{{ figure(src="/1mil_count.png", caption="1 million visible impostors at 40fps@1440p on a 780m (massively bottlenecked due to sub-pixel triangles / warp underutilization)") }}

+These impostors support diffuse maps, normal maps, mask maps (roughness, metallic, ao), and directional light shadows! (through a shader graph little hack I'll dwell on a bit later)
+My system uses an **"auto-capture"** method that automatically captures all the necessary textures for the impostors of each prop type at the start of the game, which makes it so that I don't have to manually create these textures myself which improves development time.

+This post will be slightly? more in detail on technical jargon so here's just a list of words that I used and over and their definitions
-* Prop: General terrain prop since my system is based on terrain generaiton.
-This is just a game object that will then be converted to an impostor
+* Prop: General terrain "object".
+Just a game object that is spawned during chunk generation that will then be converted to an impostor at further distances
-* Impostor: Fake prop that is rendered only using a billboard and a few textures that are automatically captured
+* Impostor: Basically, billboard on drugs, uses a simple billboard but uses pre-captured/pre-calculated textures that give the billboard some "depth"
 * Diffuse Texture: Contains only the color data of something to be rendered
-* World Normal Texture: Contains the **world** normal data of something to be rendered.
-Different than normal maps since those store their data in tangent space.
+* World Normal Texture: Contains the world normals of something to be rendered.
+Different than normal maps since those store their data in tangent space, whilst this stores it in world space.
+I use these for my impostors as it personally makes it easier to sample in the shader, instead of having to do some extra stuff that I didn't bother with.
+* Mask Texture: Contains extra data like metallic, AO, and smoothness all compressed into the R,G,A channels of the texture (in that order specifically)

 ## Big stuffs
 This system can be split up to 3 **main** parts: